 We’re feeling satisfied at this point in our career that we don’t need to hop on a plane to work as much.
 Yeah, travel is nice.
 More than nice, we love it.
 But it had gotten to a point when actually being home for more than seven days at a time was a luxury for us.
 So it’s nice to dial it back a little and appreciate every moment sitting in the garden and eating more heirloom tomatoes.

 Here’s a video making the Heirloom Tomato Galette:

 Heirloom tomatoes always seem to ripen at once and when they do, it is time to feast on them for every minute of every meal of the day.
 This tomato galette is one of our favorite recipes that we shared in our cookbook, Bountiful.
 It’s a great way to use up those tomatoes that are overflowing at the markets and in gardens.

 Hope you all are having a marvelous Summer.
-We’re enjoying every minute of it and you can get more glimpses of our garden and Summer adventures on Instagram for Todd and Diane.
-And we’re still hoping to finish our “to-do” list by September.
+We’re enjoying every minute of it and you can get more glimpses of our garden and Summer adventures on Instagram for White On Rice Couple.
+And we’re still hoping to finish our “to-do” list by July.
 Wish us luck!

 diane and todd